mgorav/Chakravyuh/README.md

 * Rank ML Model
 * Register a ML Model
 * Attach ML model to user
+* Pointer to where ML is stored
 * ..... ....

 ### What its not?
 * Not a store of dataset
 * Not a store feature values
 * Not hyper parameter tuning framework
+* Not a ML model store

 ### What it is?
 * Composable features creation based on set theory – group/set